back to Workshops Programme home

 What is a Mandala?

-The western psychologist Jung viewed mandalas as a symbol of the self, the soul, going to the center.
+Western psychologist C.G.
+Jung viewed mandalas as a symbol of the self, the soul, going to the center.
 They can also be used as a tool for contemplating some issue or wish in one's own life.

 What are the benefits of creating our own mandalas?